 - ½ teaspoon baking soda

-- a pinch of salt
+- 1 pinch salt

-- ½ cup regular sugar OR organic unrefined cane sugar Or 100 grams sugar
+- ½ cup regular sugar or organic unrefined cane sugar or 100 grams sugar

-- ⅔ cup any neutral flavored oil (i used sunflower oil)
+- ⅔ cup any neutral flavored oil (I used sunflower oil)

 - 1 teaspoon vanilla extract